Hub-OS/documentation-website/docs/01-client/lua-api/09-entity.md

 ### `entity:set_team(team)`

 Modifies the [Team](/docs/client/lua-api/team) of the entity.
-If the entity is a player the perspective may flip.
+If the entity is a [Players](/docs/client/lua-api/player) the perspective may flip.

 ### `entity:is_team(team)`